toyboot4e/rust-fna3d/README.md

 ### Tips

-* Use nightly version of `cargo doc` to build the document.
-It's for th e[Infra Rustdoc Links](https://rust-lang.github.io/rfcs/1946-intra-rustdoc-links.html) feature.
+Use nightly version of `cargo doc` to build the document.
+It's for the [Infra Rustdoc Links](https://rust-lang.github.io/rfcs/1946-intra-rustdoc-links.html) feature.
 Crates.io also uses it by default.

 ## State of this wrapper

 Almost ready.
 Remaining tasks:

+* [ ] Do not run `cmake` every time we run our project
+* [ ] Publish it on crates.io and make sure it works fine
 * [ ] Add more wrapper types rather than re-exporting raw types
 * [ ] Add more methods to wrapper types
 * [ ] `derive` more types